core-wg/resource-directory/draft-ietf-core-resource-directory.md

 for each link in it,
 the following applies:

-* All URI references either folllow the URI or the path-absolute ABNF rule of RFC3986 (ie. target and anchor each either start with a scheme or with a single slash),
+* All URI references either follow the URI or the path-absolute ABNF rule of RFC3986 (i.e. target and anchor each either start with a scheme or with a single slash),

-* if the anchor reference starts with a scheme, the target reference starts with a scheme as well (ie. relative references in target cannot be used when the anchor is a full URI), and
+* if the anchor reference starts with a scheme, the target reference starts with a scheme as well (i.e. relative references in target cannot be used when the anchor is a full URI), and

 * the application does not care whether links without an explicitly given